 Tips for Making Smart Green Electronic Purchases

 We know you care.
-A consumer survey by the Consumer Electronics Association found 60 percent of consumers are concerned about their electric bill and energy consumption was the third most important attribute to consumers buying electronics, behind features and price.
+A survey by CTA found 60 percent of consumers are concerned about their electric bills, and energy consumption was the third-most important attribute to consumers buying electronics, behind features and price.